 The College of Engineering General Education Requirement is intended to enhance effective communication, and to better understand the impact of engineering solutions in a global, economic, environmental, and/or societal context.

 All undergraduate engineering students are required to complete a minimum of 24 credits of general education courses: a two-course writing sequence, a three-course distribution in humanities and social sciences; and a general education elective, as follows:

 Social Science & Humanities Distribution | 12 credits

 The General Education sequence described above may be alternatively satisfied by participating in the CAS Core Curriculum or Kilachand Honors College; for more information about these programs, contact the Undergraduate Programs Office.

 All College of Engineering undergraduate students are required to complete a minimum of 12 credits (3 courses) in the humanities and social sciences, enrolling in at least one social science course and at least one humanities course.

 Social Sciences: The Social Sciences are the study of individual relationships in and with society.
 Students must take at least one course in the social sciences.
-Courses that fulfill this requirement must be chosen from the approved list of Social Sciences courses.
+Courses that fulfill this requirement must be chosen from the approved list of Social Science Electives.

 Humanities: The humanities are the branches of knowledge concerned with individuals and their culture.
 Students must take at least one course in the humanities.
-Courses that fulfill this requirement must be chosen from an approved list of Humanities courses.
+Courses that fulfill this requirement must be chosen from the approved list of Humanities Electives.